Pursuing Kodiak Brown Bear is the ultimate North America’s hunting adventure!

-Professional guide service (1X1), accommodations (comfortable wilderness cabin and spike camps), all meals and beverages, use of equipment, transportation in the field, and trophy field preparation.
+Professional guide service (1X1), wilderness cabin accommodations and spike camps, all meals and beverages, use of equipment, transportation in the field (Bayrunner and inflatable boats, and ATVs), and trophy field preparation.

 What to bring:

 See Planner tab, suggested gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
 Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter float planes.

-Arrival/departure point is Kodiak Airport, Alaska, where you will be met at the airport.
-Clients are responsible for commercial airline travel to/from Kodiak and air charter service to/from base camp.
-We suggest you arrive 1-2 days prior to your hunt commencing, to purchase Alaska hunting license, Brown/Grizzly bear tag, check-in with Kodiak ADF&G office, pick-up any additional hunting gear or personal items you may need.
+Arrival/departure point is Kodiak Airport, Alaska, where you will be met at the airport by your guide or or a representative of one of our local air charter services.
+Clients are responsible for commercial airline travel to/from Kodiak and air charter fee to/from our private property and wilderness cabin.
+We suggest you arrive 1-day early in Kodiak prior to your hunt commencing, to purchase Alaska hunting license, Brown/Grizzly bear locking tag, check-in with Kodiak ADF&G office, pick-up any additional hunting gear or personal items you may need.
 We assist clients in coordinating air charter service to/from base camp.
-Air charter fees are determined by type of float plane/aircraft (Cessna 206, Bush Hawk, DeHavilland Beaver) and length of flight.
+Air charter fees are determined by type of float plane/aircraft (Cessna 185, Cessna 206, DeHavilland Beaver) and length of flight.
 Air charter flights have passenger and weight restrictions.
 You may not hunt on the same-day-airborne.
-For departure schedule, recommend 1-2 days in Kodiak to check-in with ADF&G office, official bear sealing, taxidermy trophy care or expediting trophy from Kodiak to taxidermist of your choice.
-We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your commercial airline travel.
+For departure schedule, recommend 1-day in Kodiak to check-in with ADF&G office, official bear sealing, taxidermy trophy care or expediting trophy from Kodiak to taxidermist of your choice.
+We recommend purchasing airline tickets with flexible change policies in the event of “weather delays” or unforeseen circumstances that may affect your commercial airline travel.

 Alaska Hunting License, Locking-tags, Draw Permits, and Harvest Tickets: